Standard Data for All Calls

 In some cases, you pass this data by using input fields that are defined on

 AbstractRequestType.
 In other cases, you pass this data in the URL or an HTTP header.
-For information on the call-specific input tags, see the chapters for the various calls in API Call Reference Guide.
-The input data common to all calls is described in the next few sections.
+The input data common to all calls, the standard input data, is described in the following sections.

 The tags you use in an API call must match the API schema.
 For example, the letters in an input tag must have the case that matches the case defined for the tag in the API schema.